bakiba/GUARDIANS-2025-Qualification/L0udBit.md

 ![](img/L0udBit/20250129120731.png)

-NOTE: in our case `process.hash.md5` is equal to `file.hash.md5` of the executable because it was simply loaded and executed without in-memory modificaiton.
+NOTE: in our case `process.hash.md5` is equal to `file.hash.md5` of the executable because it was simply loaded and executed without in-memory modification.
 However, another way, and maybe more correct, was to filter for `host.name:officewin9` and `file.hash.md5:exists` and search for `UpdaterCore.exe`, which will find the answer:

 ![](img/L0udBit/20250129121540.png)